MTG/mtg-jamendo-dataset/README.md

 ### Downloading the data

 All audio is distributed in 320kbps MP3 format.
 In addition we provide precomputed mel-spectrograms which are distributed as NumPy Arrays in NPY format.
-The audio files and the NPY files are split into folders packed into TAR archives.
+We also provide precomputed statistical features from [Essentia](https://essentia.upf.edu) (used in the [AcousticBrainz](https://acousticbrainz.org) music database) in JSON format.
+The audio files and the NPY/JSON files are split into folders packed into TAR archives.
 The dataset is hosted [online at MTG UPF](https://essentia.upf.edu/documentation/datasets/mtg-jamendo/).

 We provide the following data subsets:
 - `raw_30s/audio` - all available audio for `raw_30s.tsv` (508 GB)